Meet Mati Kargren: Medical Writer I

 My name is Mati Kargren and I am an Associate Medical Writer based at the Taipei office in Taiwan.
 As a medical writer, I get to develop documents used throughout the clinical research lifecycle (from protocols and informed consent forms to clinical study reports).
 The CRO environment is exciting for medical writers as we get to work on projects for emerging biotech clients and established pharmaceutical sponsors, as well as projects related to the development of new therapeutic drugs and medical devices.

-- How does a day in your job look like?
-What are your core responsibilities?
+- What does a day in your job look like?

 I will have to repeat what I first heard during my initial interview for this position, "there is no day like the other as a medical writer."
 Some days can be very writing-oriented where I would spend pretty much the whole day developing a clinical document, while other days are filled up by project management tasks and meetings.